testit-tms/adapters-python/README.md

 - New logic with a fix for test results loading
 - Added sync-storage subprocess usage for worker synchronization on port **49152** by defailt.
+- importRealtime=false is a default mode (previously true)

 - **limitations**:
 - The current 4.0.0 version is not compatible with `adapterMode=2` when using parallelization (e.g., `pytest --testit -n 4`).
 Please use `adapterMode=1`.